heretical.com

 In both cases both women were “merely looking,” but immediately they sensed possible antagonism for what might be a purchase (though the statistics ran about five thousand to one against that) they began to struggle with the state most insufferable to momism: competition.

 First, perhaps, a lifting of a lorgnette; then a cold stare; next, a reproachful glance at the clerk, and a refined but snappy little jerk designed to yank free the far end of the goods.
 Riposte: a fierce clutch and a facial response in kind.
 Next, the buttery attempt – the so-called “social” smile – like a valentine laced around an ice pick, and a few words, “I beg your pardon – but I – er – am looking at – this remnant.”
 The wise clerk will now begin to search for the floorwalker and, in general, canvass his resources.
 (I should say, of course, that while I have seen only four renowned women engaged in this contretemps I have seen dozens of less distinguished moms hit the same jackpot.)
 The upper-class rejoinder to the foregoing gambit is, of course, “I’m quite sorry, but I happened to notice that I selected this piece quite some time before you picked up the end of it.”
 At this point a hard yank is, of course, optional.
 But usually there come two simultaneous jerks which loosen hair, knock both hats askew, and set the costume jewelry clattering.
 The women now start toward each other, down the remnant, hand over hand.
 Bystanders are buffeted.
 All dress goods that cover the rope of cloth are flung about.
-The dialogue takes a turn to “I’ll have to ask you so be good tough to let go of my material!”
+The dialogue takes a turn to “I’ll have to ask you to be good enough to let go of my material!”
 It rises in register to a near-scream.
 Upper lips begin to sweat.
 Chests heave.
 Elbows swing up to the ready.

 Both women ate now yelling at once and the tonal quality is like the sound of fingernails drawn along slates.
 They punctuate their words with loud cries of “Manager!” and begin to jostle each other.
 Peripheral moms, punched by accident in the aggression, now take up with each other a contagion of brawls and bickerings.
-The principals, meanwhile, have met knuckle to knuckle in the middle of the fabric and are yowling in each others faces.
+The principals, meanwhile, have met knuckle to knuckle in the middle of the fabric and are yowling in each other’s faces.
 Toward this the floorwalker or section manager moves cautiously.
 The thing has an almost invariable denouement.
 One woman stalks out of the store and closes her account by mail, only to open it within a matter of days.
 The other triumphantly purchases the draggled cloth, charges it, signs for it, bears it away, and has the truck pick it up the following afternoon.

 I have been a clerk.
 Clerks are wallpaper to mom, and it has never occurred to her that she needs to hide her spurting soul from them.
 Clerks see moms in the raw – with their husbands, sons, daughters, nieces, nephews, gigolos, and companion viragoes.
 That anybody such as I, an articulate man with a memory like a tombstone, should be standing behind a counter conducting an inadvertent espionage on the moms has never entered their brawling brains.
 But there I was – and I was there, too, in the church, and at the manse.
 And I have hung around hospitals a lot – and insane asylums.